-- 1 oz Pouch Certo Liquid Pectin, 3 fl
+- 1 Pouch (3 fl oz) Certo Liquid Pectin

-- Boil Vinegar & Sugar together.
-Clean, de - seed and chop the peppers into small cubes (see photo below)
+- Boil Vinegar & Sugar together, making sure it comes to a full rolling boil.
+Whilst waiting, clean, de - seed and chop the peppers into small cubes (see photo below)

 - Add Peppers & 1 tsp.
 Butter and bring to a boil again.

 - Stir in Pectin and boil 1 Full Minute.

 - Pour into Glass Jars & Cap.
 Wipe down Jars.
 If you would like to keep the jelly for up to 12 months, you should place the jars at this stage into boiling water for 10 minutes.

 - Leave Upright on Counter, w/o touching until all have Sealed. (the tops will pop one at a time, then they are sealed).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.